-Tumbling Lassie events for 2019 are as follows:
+Tumbling Lassie events for 2019 were as follows:

 The biggest anti-trafficking and anti-modern slavery fundraising event in Scotland: